Spatially dense stochastic epidemic models with infection-age dependent infectivity: Introduction

-This work is part of our continuing efforts on the understanding of non-Markovian epidemic models (see the survey in \cite{FPP-survey}).
-In our previous work, most models consider a homogeneous population with the two exceptions of a multi-patch (discrete space) model \cite{PP-2020b,FPP2021-MPMG}.
-Our model in this paper starts from a dense discrete space model, while the limit becomes a spatial model in continuous space.
-We should also mention the spatial models in continuous space in \cite{bowongemakouapardoux} and \cite{vuong2021conditional}, where the stochastic model starts with a continuous process for the movement of individuals, in particular, it is assumed that individual movements follow an It{\^o} diffusion process, and the epidemic models are Markovian.

-Our work also contributes to the recent studies of stochastic dynamics on graphons.
-Keliger et al. \cite{keliger2022local} consider a finite-state Markov chain on a discretized graph of a graphon, and then prove a PDE limit for the dynamics as an FLLN.
-Their model includes an SIS model on graphon.
-Petit et al. \cite{petit2021random} consider a random walk on graphon and prove a PDE limit for the Markovian dynamics.
-However, we start with a non-Markovian epidemic dynamics, and the limiting integral equations in Theorem \ref{thm-FLLN} and the PDE models in Proposition \ref{prop-PDE-g} and Corollaries \ref{coro-PDE-ac} and \ref{coro-PDE-det} can be regarded as dynamics on graphons, when the kernel function $\beta(x,y)$ is symmetric and takes values in $[0,1]$ (see further discussions in Remark \ref{rem-graphon}).
+Our work also contributes to the recent studies of stochastic dynamics on graphon.
+Keliger et al. \cite{keliger2022local} consider a finite-state Markov chain with local density-dependence on a discretized graph of a graphon, and then prove an FLLN for the Markovian time-space dynamics.
+Their model includes a Markovian SIS model on graphon, and since each individual is a node on the sampled graph and naturally there is no spatial movement, the limit is in fact a system of ODEs without spatial partial derivative.
+There is some resemblance between that limit and our PDE model for the Markovian SIS model, see further discussions in Remark \ref{rem-SIS-PDE}, although it is important to note that in our stochastic multi-patch model, the number of individuals in each patch also goes to infinity while in the stochastic model on the sampled graph from a graphon in \cite{keliger2022local}, there is only one individual in each node of the graph.
+Petit et al. \cite{petit2021random} consider a random walk on graphon and prove an LLN limit for the Markovian time-space dynamics, which is again a system of ODEs without spatial partial derivative.
+However, we start with a non-Markovian multi-patch epidemic dynamics, and the limiting integral equations in Theorem \ref{thm-FLLN} and the PDE models in Proposition \ref{prop-PDE-g} and Corollaries \ref{coro-PDE-ac} and \ref{coro-PDE-det} can be regarded as dynamics on graphon, when the kernel function $\beta(x,y)$ is symmetric and takes values in $[0,1]$ (see further discussions in Remark \ref{rem-graphon}).